stevehemingway/stevehemingway.github.io/content/pages/about.md

+title: About
-title: Aboutdate: 8 may 2020
+date: 8 may 2020

-Hi, I am stevehemingway and I wrote this epic collection of Interweb wisdom.
-In days of yore, much of this would have been deemed sorcery and I would probably have been burned at the stake.
+status: draft

+I am Steve Hemingway.

+This is my stuff, which I have sort-of converted from Jekyll to Pelican.

+(this directory is supposed to hold static stuff)